Equipment Operator Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Equipment Operators, extensive experience does not lead to significantly more money.
-Salaries for the relatively untried average out to around $36K, but survey participants with five to 10 years of experience earn a significantly higher median of $41K.
+For Equipment Operators, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
+Folks with fewer than five years of experience take home $36K on average, and those who have worked for five to 10 years see a bigger median salary of $41K.
 Equipment Operators who work for 10 to 20 years in their occupation tend to earn about $43K.
 After two decades in the workforce, the average Equipment Operator generally earns more than ever; median pay for this group is estimated at $49K.